App version: 0.1.0

 File for Bankruptcy

 If you can’t repay your outstanding debts, as a last resort, you could consider filing for bankruptcy.
-However, filing for bankruptcy will stay on your credit report for years and will make it difficult to borrow money in the future.
+However, filing for bankruptcy will stay on your credit report for seven years (or longer) and will make it difficult to borrow money in the future.
 The consequences are serious, and you should only consider bankruptcy in consultation with an attorney.

 Managing Your Credit Card Debt